 www.cavamar.com

-Clos Montblanc
+5. Clos Montblanc

 Just off the Passeig de Gracia, one block away from Gaudi’s Casa Mila, lies the wine bar Clos Montblanc.
 The bar of the winery by the same name, the winery itself is located in Barberà de la Conca, very close to two symbolic locations in the history of Catalonia: the fortified town of Montblanc and the Monastery of Poblet.
-The wine bar opened in 2010, and a good place for a quick sip after some sightseeing, or to pick up a gift, such as a bottle de Montblanc Cava Brut Rosat (€6).
+The wine bar is a good place for a quick sip after some sightseeing, or to pick up a gift, such as a bottle de Montblanc Cava Brut Rosat (€6).
 Glasses of Cava are served with complimentary small dishes, such as olives.

 C/Pau Claris 169